PawseySC/container-workflows/setup.md

 title: Setup
 root: .
 ---
-You will need a Pawsey username and password and access to a Nimbus project.
-This could be your own Nimbus account, or a training account username and password provided by an instructor.
+You will need a Pawsey username and password and access to a Nimbus cloud project, and to one of the HPC systems at Pawsey.

-You will need a Pawsey username and password and access to Zeus, the throughput computational resource at Pawsey.
+These could be your own accounts, or training accounts provided by an instructor.

 You will need a web browser and a command line shell program.